-Practicing general oral care can protect your dental implants as well as your natural teeth and reduce the risk of encountering dental implant pain in the future.
+Practising general oral care can protect your dental implants as well as your natural teeth and reduce the risk of encountering teeth implant pain in the future.
 Healthy eating habits, good oral hygiene, and biannual dental appointments can help you avoid future pain.

 Embedding dental implants is one of the most predictable dental procedures with a nearly 98% success rate.
 Some patients feel no pain throughout the entire process, although some tooth implant pain is not uncommon or problematic.

 Dentistry on Solent can help you restore your smile with a cutting-edge dental implant system that is comfortable and quick.
-To learn more about how our services can enhance your teeth, call us on (02) 9158 6137.
+To learn more about how our services can enhance your teeth, call us for a free consultation: (02) 9158 6137.